baseemali/csci275-teamc/vendor-profile-management/setup-guide.md

 ---

 ## 🌟 Project Overview
-This subsystem handles all **Vendor and Restaurant Profile Management** for the platform.
+This subsystem handles **Vendor Profile, Restaurant Management, and Review Interactions** for the platform.
 It allows vendors to manage their business details, add and claim restaurants, submit verification documents, and track profile completion.
-It also allows general users to suggest missing restaurants with minimal details.
+Additionally, it provides a comprehensive **Review Management Dashboard** for vendors to view customer feedback, calculate statistics, reply to reviews, and flag inappropriate content.

 **Key Features:**
 - ✅ Vendor profile management with auto-calculated completion metrics.
 - ✅ Restaurant CRUD operations with strict duplicate prevention.
 - ✅ Business verification workflow.
-- ✅ Discovery of unclaimed/claimed restaurants.
+- ✅ **Review Management:** View all reviews, track response rates, reply to customers, and flag inappropriate content.
 - ✅ General user restaurant suggestions (minimal details).

 ---